dcooney/ajax-load-more/README.txt

 == Changelog ==

+= 5.4.2 - January 3, 2020 =
+* NEW - Added new `vars` parameter that allows for passing data more easily into Filters and Repeater Templates.
+Variables can accessed in Repeater Templates by accessing the `$args` array.
+This will pull in all query and variable parameters.
+`[ajax_load_more vars="var1:The value of var1 value;var2:The value for #2"]`
+`print_r($args);`
+* UPDATE - Various admin UI/UX updates and layout improvements.
+* FIX - Fixed issue with Single Posts add-on custom query returning all posts if the query was empty.
+* FIX - Fixed issue with height of Ajax Load More when filtering with Masonry and zero results are returned.
+* FIX - Fixed issue in Shortcode builder caused by updated Select2 JS.

+= 5.4.1 - November 25, 2020 =

+** UPGRADE NOTICE for Elementor Add-on Users**
+We have updated the Elementor add-on settings for how Ajax Load More determines the next page of content during infinite scroll.
+Ajax Load More no longer uses the `Numbers` pagination type, please follow the steps below to update your widget after update.

+1. Visit your page in Elementor.
+2. Locate the Posts Widget.
+3. Update the `Pagination` type in the Posts Widget from `Numbers` to `Numbers + Previous/Next` or just `Previous/Next`.
+4. View the [Guide](https://connekthq.com/plugins/ajax-load-more/add-ons/elementor/#configuration) if you require addtional information.

+** OTHER UPDATES **

+-  NEW - Added new `scroll_direction` parameter that allows for horizontal scrolling of Ajax Load More by setting `scroll_direction="horizontal"` in your shortcode or `alm_render` method.
+   -  To horizontal scroll ALM you MUST use a `scroll_container` as seen in the [Scroll Direction example](https://connekthq.com/plugins/ajax-load-more/examples/scroll-direction/).
+   -  Horizontal scroll uses a custom Flexbox layout for aligning items.
+   -  RTL support will be coming soon.
+-  FIX - Fixed issue with Single Posts and the Table of Contents functionality duplicating the first post entry in the list.
+-  FIX - Added fix for Fatal Error that may appear in the Shortcode class on WooCommerce Product Attribute archive pages.

+= 5.4.0 - November 11, 2020 =

+-  NEW - Added required functionality for new [Elementor add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/elementor/).
+-  NEW - Added new `alm_disable_noscript` filter to disable all `<noscript/>` tags generated by ALM. `add_filter( 'alm_disable_noscript', '__return_true' );`
+-  UPDATE - Updated [Pace.js](https://github.com/CodeByZach/pace) library that is used for progress bar functionality.

+= 5.3.8 - September 10, 2020 =

+** UPGRADE NOTICE **
+ALM users with the WooCommerce add-on activated MUST update the add-on to version `1.0.2` when prompted.

+-  NEW - Added [Cache](https://connekthq.com/plugins/ajax-load-more/add-ons/cache/) support for the [Comments Add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/comments/)
+-  NEW - Adding querystring variables to [Single Post add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/single-posts/) URLs that allows users to perform tasks based on these values.
+Much like you can do with [ALM Variables](https://connekthq.com/plugins/ajax-load-more/docs/variables/). e.g. http://website.com/post-title/?id=469&alm_page=2
+-  NEW - Added new `ajaxloadmore.reset` public JavaScript function that will reset Ajax Load More back to it's original state (page 1).

+= 5.3.7 - July 31, 2020 =

+** UPGRADE NOTICE **
+ALM users who are using out of the box styling of Ajax Load More listing elements should be aware of the following update to the core plugin CSS.

+The default Ajax Load More listing CSS has been updated for individual list items.
+The CSS now targets a `li.alm-item` element for styling.
+Previously, the CSS referenced only the `<li />` element.
+Adding this classname to the `<li class="alm-item" />` will allow for easier overriding of styles.
+I have also added default resposnive styles for users making use of this classname.

+If you notice issues with your list styling, update your Repeater Template and add the `alm-item` classname to the `<li/>`.

+** OTHER UPDATES **

+-  NEW - Adding responsive CSS styling for the default Repeater Template.
+-  NEW - Added new `button_done_label` parameter that allows for updating the button label after all posts have been loaded.
+-  NEW - Added custom Ajax Load More shortcode widget to the [Elementor](https://elementor.com/) page builder live edit mode.
+-  FIX - Fixed issue with placeholder image not be removed after `almDone` callback is fired.
+-  FIX - Fixed issue in Chrome scroll position issue that was introduced after a recent Chrome update.

 = 5.3.6 - June 29, 2020 =

-* NEW - Added support for Masonry `transition` and [Filters](https://connekthq.com/plugins/ajax-load-more/add-ons/filters/) add-on - previously when using Masonry paging URLs would not update as users load additional pages.
+-  NEW - Added support for Masonry `transition` and [Filters](https://connekthq.com/plugins/ajax-load-more/add-ons/filters/) add-on - previously when using Masonry paging URLs would not update as users load additional pages.
    This requires Filters 1.9.3
-* FIX - Fixed issue with `Load More` not working after running a [custom filter](https://connekthq.com/plugins/ajax-load-more/docs/public-functions/#filter) when using Masonry `transition` .
+-  FIX - Fixed issue with `Load More` not working after running a [custom filter](https://connekthq.com/plugins/ajax-load-more/docs/public-functions/#filter) when using Masonry `transition` .
-* UPDATE - Updated Babel dependancy versions to (hopefully) resolve issues around IE11 `startsWith` and `endsWith` errors.
+-  UPDATE - Updated Babel dependancy versions to (hopefully) resolve issues around IE11 `startsWith` and `endsWith` errors.
-* UPDATE - Updated uninstall.php script to skip removal of Repeater Templates if the template directory has been changed via the `alm_repeater_path` hook.
+-  UPDATE - Updated uninstall.php script to skip removal of Repeater Templates if the template directory has been changed via the `alm_repeater_path` hook.

 = 5.3.5 - June 12, 2020 =